kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-wallet/caver-wallet.md

 caver.wallet.signMessage(address, message, role [, index])
 ```

-Signs the message with Klaytn-specific prefix using keyring stored in caver.wallet.
-This calculates a Klaytn-specific signature with:
+Signs the message with Kaia-specific prefix using keyring stored in caver.wallet.
+This calculates a Kaia-specific signature with:

 ```
 sign(keccak256("\x19Klaytn Signed Message:\n" + len(message) + message)))